-For the Small School District Pilot, Grade 7 students received the Elementary version and Grades 9 and 11 students received the Secondary version.
+\\For the small school districts, Grade 7 students received the Elementary version and Grades 9 and 11 students received the Secondary version.

-Core items are questions that are asked on both Forms A and B. They include questions about demographics; alcohol, marijuana, tobacco and other drugs; bullying and school climate; fighting, gangs and weapons; mental health; and texting and driving.
+\\\Core items are questions that are asked on both Forms A and B. They include questions about demographics; some questions about alcohol, marijuana, tobacco, vaping, and other drugs; bullying and school climate; fighting, gangs and weapons; mental health; texting and driving, COVID-19 and disease prevention, and hope.
+Two questions on sexual orientation and gender identity were core questions in 2021.
+Schools could request an exemption to remove them from their survey at registration.

-Two secondary versions were administered to allow for a greater number of questions to be asked in the limited time allotted (one class period).
-To accommodate the wishes of some schools to avoid asking the questions about sexual behavior, orientation and abuse, those questions were placed on a perforated page at the end of the survey so schools could remove them.
+remove them, if desired.
+In 2021, sexual orientation and gender identity questions were included on the main survey form for 8th-12th graders.
+However, school districts could undergo an exemption process to have these items excluded from the survey.

 Certain core items were included on all three versions.
-Two versions were administered in every participating secondary classroom, with alternating students receiving Form A or either Form B. The elementary version was shorter and less detailed, Form C. Items from all survey versions were combined and presented by topic in the local report.
-Although no version of the survey included more than 140 items (Form A had 139 plus one optional question, Form B had 117 plus five optional questions, and Form C had 94), a total of 252 items were administered and are included in the local report.
+Two versions were administered in every participating secondary classroom, with alternating students receiving Form A or Form B. The elementary version was shorter and less detailed, Form C.

+Items from all survey versions were combined and presented by topic in the local report.
+Although no version of the survey included more than 146 items (Form A had 146 questions, Form B had 138 plus six removable questions, and Form C had 101), a total of 250 items were administered and are included in reports.